Tips On How To Removing Wall Air Conditioning Unit

 -level/straightedge

-Step one: Remove Face Cover and Air Unit
+Step 1: Remove Face Cover and Air Unit

 After removing the facing of the air conditioning unit, carefully slide out the body of the unit from its mount.
 Air conditioning units are heavy, so assistance is recommended.